 Do you remember as a child how many dreams and aspirations you had?
 Do you remember a time when you felt anything was possible?

 Along the way, our societal norms changed us and the “real world” crept in.
-We experienced failures, or disappointments and things just got harder.
-While life was never meant to easy, our mindset determines how we tackle the difficulties life throws our way.
+We experienced failures, or disappointments and hard things just got harder.
+While life was never meant to be easy, our mindset determines how we tackle the difficulties life throws our way.
+A positive mindset helps us embrace the learning process in a meaningful way that leads to greater happiness and positive results.

 A person’s mindset consists of their attitudes, way of thinking, inner self talk, and their opinions about the world around them.
-Mindset is developed in children from a very young age and in the case of adults, can be shifted with effort and self-reflection.
+Mindset is developed in children from a very young age.
+In the case of adults, can be shifted with effort and self-reflection.

 Throughout history, it has been perceived that people are born with a certain amount of intelligence level.
 Intelligence Quotient (IQ) is the main metric in determining a person’s intelligence.

-IQ is a great starting point, but thanks to neuroscience and research from Carol Dweck & others, we now know intelligence is not fixed.
+IQ is a great starting point.
+However, thanks to neuroscience and research from Stanford psychologist Carol Dweck & others, we now know intelligence is not fixed.
 Intelligence can be developed & enhanced in the same way you teach a child to play sports.

 What is a fixed mindset?